-If you wanted to explain Microsoft BizTalk Server for a technology guy, the answer will be:
+If you wanted to explain Microsoft BizTalk Server to a technology guy, the answer will be:

 Microsoft BizTalk Server is a middleware product from Microsoft that helps to connect various systems together.

-Lets take an example: If you look at any modern organisation it will running it operations using variety of software products.
-SAP for their ERP needs, Salesforce for their CRM needs, Oracle for their Database needs, + tons of other home grown system like HR, Finance, Web, Mobile etc.
+Let’s take an example: If you look at any modern organization it will run its operations using a variety of software products.
+SAP for their ERP needs, Salesforce for their CRM needs, Oracle for their Database needs, + tons of other homegrown systems like HR, Finance, Web, Mobile, etc.

-At one point in time these systems need to talk to each other, example a customer data that’s residing in your SAP system may be required in your CRM system (Salesforce).
-In a similar way the contact details you collected from your company website need to go into few backend systems like CRM, ERP, Marketing etc.
+At one point in time, these systems need to talk to each other, for example, customer data that’s residing in your SAP system may be required in your CRM system (Salesforce).
+In a similar way, the contact details you collected from your company website need to go into a few backend systems like CRM, ERP, Marketing, etc.

-This business need can be addressed in a layman way by allowing each system to talk to all dependent underlying system.
-From our example, the web will have piece of code that will update contact details in CRM, ERP, Marketing system etc (similar way each system will have their own implementation to update relevant systems).
+This business need can be addressed in a layman’s way by allowing each system to talk to all dependent underlying systems.
+From our example, the web will have a piece of code that will update contact details in CRM, ERP, Marketing system, etc (the similar way each system will have its own implementation to update relevant systems).
 If you go down this route you will end up with 2 major issues.
-One creating a spaghetti of connections/dependencies between various systems, and second whenever a small change is required you need to touch multiple systems.
-There are various other challenges like understanding the interfaces of all the underlying systems, transport protocol, data formats etc.
+One creating a spaghetti of connections/dependencies between various systems, and second, whenever a small change is required you need to touch multiple systems.
+There are various other challenges like understanding the interfaces of all the underlying systems, transport protocol, data formats, etc.

-Products like Microsoft BizTalk Server (there are other vendors like Tibco, Mulesoft, IBM Websphere Message Broker) etc solve this problem of being a middle man.
+Products like Microsoft BizTalk Server (there are other vendors like Tibco, Mulesoft, and IBM Websphere Message Broker), etc solve this problem of being a middleman.

-When you use Microsoft BizTalk Server, all the systems talk to only one central system i.e BizTalk server and it’s the responsibility of BizTalk server to deliver the message to corresponding underlying system.
-It takes care of various challenges I highlighted earlier.
+When you use Microsoft BizTalk Server, all the systems talk to only one central system i.e. BizTalk server and it’s the responsibility of the BizTalk server to deliver the message to the corresponding underlying system.
+It takes care of the various challenges I highlighted earlier.

-In a real world example, imagine Microsoft BizTalk Server as a post man delivering letters.
-It’s impossible for all of us to go and deliver letters to each address, hence we post it post office and they take care of delivering it.
+In a real-world example, imagine Microsoft BizTalk Server as a postman delivering letters.
+It’s impossible for all of us to go and deliver letters to each address, hence we post them it the post office and they take care of delivering them.

-If you see BizTalk from bird eye view you will find it middleware.
-A middle man who work as a communicator between two business, system or/and applications.
-You can found many diagram on the internet that shows it as a middle man or tunnel that use by two willing systems to exchange their data.
+If you see BizTalk from a bird eye view you will find it middleware.
+A middleman who works as a communicator between two businesses, systems or/and applications.
+You can find many diagrams on the internet that shows it as a middleman or tunnel that use by two willing systems to exchange their data.